 Be nice.
 Or else.

-Senior UX Designer Joined almost 2 years ago
+Senior UX Designer Joined about 2 years ago

 I enjoyed reading this.
 I'm working on a UX project at the moment in which I've made some big changes to our traditional wireframe process to avoid duplication of various annotations, modules, etc. I could see taking it a step further and trying to organize it around this methodology, and doing so with much success.
 Just too far along at this point to deviate, but I'm going to keep this idea in mind for the next project.
 Nice work.